 We always look for cheerful, positive and friendly people who enjoy working with others, and are keen to give our visitors a top class service; regardless of their disability, age, race, sex or religion.

 A complete building team, consisting of carpenters, labourers, digger drivers, plumbers and electricians – all responsible for the construction of new animal enclosures and buildings around the park, together with the maintenance of all of our existing buildings.

 From washer uppers and cooks, to General Catering Assistants and cashiers our Catering team are responsible for running our many Catering Outlets around the Zoo, and providing our customers an excellent level of service.

-This is our visitors’ first point of call when entering the Zoo.
-Our busy Retail team currently run our new gift and souvenir shop, The Outpost, as well as assisting our admissions team.
-We have several smaller outlets within the Zoo grounds selling everything from bouncy balls and cuddly toys, to ornaments and furniture.
+This is our visitors’ first point of call when entering the Zoo as our team welcome them into our admission hall, run our pay desks and help with queue management.
+Our busy Retail team can been seen running our new gift and souvenir shop, The Outpost, as well as assisting our admissions team.

 Play Area Team